jesicahmwikali/jesicahmwikali/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning software development
 - 💞️ I’m looking to collaborate on new creative projects
-- 📫 How to reach me gmail jessmutiso@gmail.com
+- 📫 How to reach me - jessmutiso@gmail.com

 <!---
 jesicahmwikali/jesicahmwikali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.